afsc-assessments/ebswp_2023/doc/EBSpollock.md

 where catcher vessels make deliveries to inshore processors, and the at-sea sector where catch is processed at-sea by catcher/processors and motherships before going directly to the wholesale markets.
-The retained catch of the shore-based sector increased 1\% increase to 718 kt.
+The retained catch of the shore-based sector increased 1\% to 718 kt.
 The value of these deliveries (shore-based ex-vessel value) totaled \$236.7 million in 2018, which was up 15\% from the ex-vessel value in 2017 driven mostly by a 14\% increase in the ex-vessel price (Table \ref{tab:bsaiplck_exv}).